-Fig. 3 Makoto sitting at the captain's place in the stern side of Puffinus II.
+Fig. 3 Makoto sitting at the captain's place in the stern side of Piffinus II.
 The helmsman on the right is Dr. Tadashi Inada.

-Fig. 4 Beautiful hand-made ketch, Puffinus II at the Bay of Maizuru (1968).

-cadets to a younger leader and to engage in full-scale marine science, he left university.
+Fig. 4 Beautiful hand-make ketch, Puffins II at the Bay of Maizuru (1968 approaches.
+In his doctoral thesis, the mechanism of tidal exchange was elucidated theoretically, but he also but he also proposed a technique for controlling tidal exchange and tidal residual circulation.
+When he felt that time had come to leave his cadets to a younger leader and to engage in full-scale marine science, he left university.
 In 1983, when Makoto moved to the Hokkaido National Fisheries Research Institute (HNFRI) in Kushiro, a new research project awaited him.
 The project aimed at analyzing the biological production process of Oyashio Current region from both physical and biological aspects.
 He led the project team, consisting of scientists from various fisheries institutes and universities, with his enthusiasm and insight for science, which laid the foundation for his PICES activities in later years.
 And for him, this project was a chance to change from a physical oceanographer on coastal fluid dynamics to an interdisciplinary fisheries oceanographer considering the interrelationship between ocean and living resources.